ABOUT OFFSHORE AFRICA

 We specialise in the famous Sardine Run ocean safari, which is an absolute passion of ours.

-Whether you are after memorable photos or specialized itineraries & packages, the team of Offshore Africa Port St. Johns will ensure that you enjoy safe and exciting opportunities to get that special shot that you are after, above or under the water.
+Whether you are after memorable photos or specialized itineraries & packages, the team of Offshore Africa Port St. Johns will ensure that you enjoy safe and exciting opportunities to get that special shot that you are after.
 Specializing in up close and personal encounters with some of the east coast of Africa’s larger marine creatures i.e. various Shark species, Whales, Dolphins, Mantas and a large variety of oceanic bird species, amongst other fascinating big marine game.

 We offer a variety of ocean related trips to suit your needs and we offer scuba diving when conditions allow.